sematext/docs/docs/integration/solr-integration.md

 ## Correlating Metrics & Logs

-Be sure to check out the [Solr Logs integration](./solr-logs.md) as well, to get a complete view on Solr: what kind of errors or warnings are happening, how fast is each request, when Solr was restarted and so on.

 You can also correlate logs with metrics using [Split Screen](../guide/split-screen.md).
 For example, if you have a slow query in the logs, you can bring your Solr Monitoring App on the same screen and dig deeper in four steps:

 ![](https://sematext.com/wp-content/uploads/2021/01/solr-performance-01.png)